-The food and beverages is one of the fastest growing industries.
-According to the latest numbers from Ministry of Agriculture it grew 9.45 percent in the third quarter of 2017, and further development is expected for this year due to high investments and governmental support.
+Food and beverages are one of the fastest-growing industries.
+According to the latest numbers from the Ministry of Agriculture it grew 9.45 percent in the third quarter of 2017, and further development is expected for this year due to high investments and governmental support.

 Moreover, Indonesia as the most populous Muslim country in the world can become the leading producer of halal food.
 Taking into consideration that some 87 percent of Indonesians are followers of Islam, the sector of halal food processing industry will flourish accordingly.